 via – lavanguardia

-The national park is the oldest and largest in the Canary Islands, and home to Spain’s highest peak named Mount Teide and the world’s third-largest volcano, which is currently dormant and rising 12,198 feet into the sky.
+The national park is the oldest and largest in the Canary Islands.
+It is home to Spain’s highest peak named Mount Teide and the world’s third-largest volcano.
+That is currently dormant and rising 12,198 feet into the sky.
 Besides, it is one of the most famous leisures for visitors, with views spanning the surrounding islands.

 8- Cueva de Los Verdes :